Apply for Financial Aid

 - Applicants will need to authenticate their identity before any person information is displayed.
 Tax data will be presented and the applicant will have the option to "Transfer" the tax information to the FAFSA.

 - Tax information for the prior year should be selected for the upcoming academic year.
 For example, 2014 tax information should be selected for the 2015-2016 FAFSA.

 - Applicants can also choose NOT to transfer the data to the FAFSA; however, you may be at higher risk of being selected for verification.

 What is verification and what do I need to do if selected?

 Your FAFSA may be selected for verification by the Department of Education.
 According to the federal government, this means we must make sure the information you reported on your FAFSA is accurate.
 If selected, we will ask for specific information to support or clarify your application.
 Submit your information promptly to avoid delay of your financial aid award.
 Please do not send us income documents unless we request you to do so.
-If you use the IRS data retrieval process and do not change any of the items transferred, you will still also have to submit the 2013-2014 Verification Worksheet to the SU Financial Aid Office.

 - If you choose not to complete the data retrieval or if you make changes to the items transferred, you will then need to request a Tax Transcript from the IRS.
 Requests can be made online at www.irs.gov, by phone 1-800-908-9946 or by completing 4506 T-EZ.
 IRS processing time will depend on how you filed taxes and by which method you request the IRS Tax Transcript.